 Dak Prescott’s Net Worth: What He Really Makes On and Off the Field

-Dak Prescott, quarterback for the Dallas Cowboys, may not have the staggering net worth of Tom Brady or Aaron Rodgers.
-In fact, he currently gets paid a lot less than you’d expect for a quarterback.
+Dak Prescott’s net worth is more than you think.
+On paper, the quarterback for the Dallas Cowboys, doesn’t have the staggering net worth of Tom Brady or Aaron Rodgers.
 But he’s in for a big payday very soon.
 Here’s what you need to know about Dak Prescott’s net worth, his salary cap, and what the Cowboys plan to pay him in the future.

 The Cowboys plan to pay Dak Prescott what ‘he deserves’

 NFL.com reported in spring 2018 that “There is no greater bargain in sports than a starting NFL quarterback on a rookie contract.
 That deal grows by the nth degree when that quarterback is a mid-to-late-round pick, like Dak Prescott.”
 The fourth-round pick signed a four-year contract in 2016, worth just $2.7 million total — that’s less than what slot receiver Cole Beasley will make in base salary this year ($3.25 million).”